justjake/quickjs-emscripten/packages/variant-quickjs-wasmfile-debug-asyncify/README.md

 Exports the following in package.json for the package entrypoint:

-- undefined
+- Exports a NodeJS-compatible CommonJS module, which is faster to load and run compared to an ESModule.
-- undefined
+- Exports a NodeJS-compatible ESModule.
+Cannot be imported synchronously from a NodeJS CommonJS module.
-- Exports a browser-compatible ESModule.
+- Exports a browser-compatible ESModule, designed to work in browsers and browser-like environments.

 ## Extra async magic?
 Yes

 Build run through the ASYNCIFY WebAssembly transform.
-Larger and slower.
-Allows synchronous calls from the WASM runtime to async functions on the host.
+This imposes substantial size (2x the size of sync) and speed penalties (40% the speed of sync).
+In return, allows synchronous calls from the QuickJS WASM runtime to async functions on the host.
 The extra magic makes this variant slower than sync variants.
 Note that both variants support regular async functions.
 Only adopt ASYNCIFY if you need to!
+The [QuickJSAsyncRuntime](https://github.com/justjake/quickjs-emscripten/blob/main/doc/quickjs-emscripten/classes/QuickJSAsyncRuntime.md) and [QuickJSAsyncContext](https://github.com/justjake/quickjs-emscripten/blob/main/doc/quickjs-emscripten/classes/QuickJSAsyncContext.md) classes expose the ASYNCIFY-specific APIs.

 ## Single-file, or separate .wasm file? wasm